Car Loans vs Salary Sacrificing: What's the Difference?

 How does a novated lease work?

 Salary sacrificing with your employer for a car is known as novated leasing.
 With a novated lease, you agree with a lender to purchase the vehicle and then ‘novate’ the finance agreement to your employer.
-If they agree, they will then take on the debt and be responsible for all of the agreed repayments in the loan contract.
+If they agree, they will then take on the debt and be responsible for all of the repayments agreed upon in the loan contract.

 In return, the repayments will be taken out of your pre-tax income in equal amounts, as well as the running costs and Fringe Benefits Tax (more on this later).
-So you are sacrificing some of your salary in return for your employer paying for your car, as well as some potential tax benefits to boot.
-By reducing your pre-tax income, you’re essentially increasing your net disposable income as you’re paying less tax.
+So you're essentially sacrificing some of your salary in return for your employer paying for your car, as well as some potential tax benefits to boot.

 How are novated leases different to car loans?